merqlove/mysterious_api/README.md

 - All security rules works via policies, which is also tested.
 - All JSON data works via AMS.
 - Also all JSON response bodies tested with JSON schema.
+- JSON schema support heroics client generation.
+- Integration with `prmd`.
+- No API docs in controllers anymore.
+Only JSON Schema for all.

 #### Documentation for V1 of current API:
 http://localhost:3000/docs/1